-In this age of information, the manipulation, analysis, and interpretation of data has become a fundamental part of professional life.
-Nowhere more so than in the delivery of healthcare.
+In this age of information, the manipulation, analysis, and interpretation of data have become a fundamental part of professional life; nowhere more so than in the delivery of healthcare.
 From the understanding of disease and the development of new treatments, to the diagnosis and management of individual patients, the use of data and technology is now an integral part of the business of healthcare.
 Those working in healthcare interact daily with data, often without realising it.
-The conversion of this avalanche of information to useful knowledge is essential for high quality patient care.
+The conversion of this avalanche of information to useful knowledge is essential for high-quality patient care.

-R for Health Data Analysis includes everything a healthcare professional needs to go from R Novice to R Guru.
+R for Health Data Science includes everything a healthcare professional needs to go from R novice to R guru.
 By the end of this book, you will be taking a sophisticated approach to health data science with beautiful visualisations, elegant tables, and nuanced analyses.

 - Provides an introduction to the fundamentals of R for healthcare professionals